-The table is intended merely to show the relationship of amounts available for the University's debt service for Fiscal Years 2014 and 2015 to estimated MADS following the issuance of the Bonds and the described redemptions with Bond proceeds.
+The table is intended merely to show the relationship of amounts available for the University's debt service for Fiscal Years 2016 and 2017 to estimated MADS following the issuance of the Bonds and the redemption of Series Seven-A with Bond proceeds.
 It is not intended and should not be considered a projection of future revenues, expenses, debt service or debt service coverage of the University.
-There is no assurance that the future amounts available for debt service, debt service and debt service coverage of the University or the respective relationships thereof will correspond to the proforma amount available for debt service, pro forma debt service coverage, combined estimated long-term debt service or the respective relationships thereof shown by or reflected in the following table.
+There is no assurance that the future amounts available for debt service, debt service and debt service coverage of the University or the respective relationships thereof will correspond to the pro forma amount available for debt service, pro forma debt service coverage, combined estimated long-term debt service or the respective relationships thereof shown by or reflected in the following table.